savetaxs Logo

 Repatriation Limit from NRO Account – USD 1 Million Scheme

-You can repatriate funds from the NRO account only after all the due taxes have been paid on the income.
+You can repatriate funds from the NRO account only after all due taxes on the income have been paid.
 The limit is USD 1 million per financial year on revenue from the sale of any immovable or movable asset in India.
 Income through rent, inheritances, and property sales will be taxed first, and then they will be eligible to repatriate.

 Repatriation Limit from FCNR Account – Principal & Interest